How to Remove Dust Spots from Your Photos

 Protective filters, like UV or clear filters, can also be beneficial.
 They act as a shield for your lens, preventing direct contact with dust, dirt, and even fingerprints.

 • Ensure you choose high-quality filters.
 While they offer protection, low-quality filters can degrade image quality.
-Always invest in filters that don’t compromise the clarity and sharpness of your images.

 Advanced Precautions